 You can open both long and short positions on ETFs through eToro, but for the sake of this strategy you should open long positions.
 Long positions have lower fees and in my opinion a little less risk.
 You’d have to be a talented trader to short trade.
 Unfortunately you can’t open a ETF position on eToro without 1x leverage (no leverage).
-I would recommend starting with the lowest leverage you can – the fees will be lower and you will reduce the amount of risk.
+I would recommend starting with the lowest leverage you can – there are no overnight or weekend fees on 1x ETF long positions.

 ETFs you should consider:

 These are just some of the funds i’ve invested in before.
 But there are a huge range on eToro and you should look at them yourself and pick the ones that match your own investment goals.

 SPY – This fund tracks an index of large and midcap US stocks selected by the S&P committee.
 It’s the oldest and most recognized ETF in the world.

 DIA – This fund tracks 30 large cap US stocks selected by the editors of the wall street journal.

 EEM – This fund tracks emerging markets.
 While considered to be of slightly higher risks, it has potential for great growth.

 Alternatives to eToro ETFs

 If you’re in a Australia or the U.S, then I would consider using something like Acorns.
 Although you won’t be able to choose which funds your money is invested in, it will be invested into a broad range of ETFs.
 And the upside is smaller fees than you would find on eToro.
 You could also buy ETFs through a broker, however, the fees are going to be quite large.